Peruvian–Bolivian War of 1828: Peruvian independence and the Bolivarian regime

-Bolivar's regime soon became unpopular, as it was authoritarian in nature and provided citizens with less freedoms than before.
-A constitution drafted and approved by Bolivar himself in 1826 clashed with pre-existing laws in Peru, which already saw itself most opposed to Bolivar's plans due to unfavorable outcomes for the country, such as the separation of Guayaquil from the rest of the state.
+Bolívar's regime soon became unpopular, as it was authoritarian in nature and provided citizens with less freedoms than before.
+A constitution drafted and approved by Bolívar himself in 1826 clashed with pre-existing laws in Peru, which already saw itself most opposed to Bolívar's plans due to unfavorable outcomes for the country, such as the separation of Guayaquil from the rest of the state.
 (Note: According to the Royal Order of June 7, 1803, Guayaquil became dependent on Peru, but the claim of the Audiencia of Quito led to a ruling in 1807 that it was only militarily, not politically or economically.
 Nevertheless there were still strong family, economic and cultural ties between the elites of Lima and the port, which was a supplier of timber to Callao.
 In 1809-1810, the Peruvian viceroyalty took over the city as a result of the Quito meetings.
 In 1815, with the reconquest of New Granada, the porteños requested to return to the authority of Bogotá, which was accepted on April 6, 1820 by the king.
 That was the justification of the Colombians.)